node-migrator-bot/services/README.md

 }
 ```

 The config.json will start two packages (commandline and service-commandline).
-The "commandline" start a simple commandline interface which can be extended via services.
+The "commandline" starts a simple commandline interface which can be extended via services.
 The "services-commandline" provides new commands for the commandline to control the service layer.

 You can now write a little module which will simple start and configure the service layer.

 ```
 var services = require("services");
 services.configure("path/to/your/config.json");
 ```

+If you call ```services.configure()``` than will services search for a config.json file in the current working directory.

-The service layer up and running.
+The service layer is up and running.
 The terminal should show you the commandline interface.
 Type help to get a overview of available commands.
 Type exit to go back to the node js repl.

 ### CommandlineService Example

 The service layer extends the specification of the package.json.
+That allows us to declare services without a dependecy on the service layer itself.

 package.json: